AniruddhaMandal/Secure-Image-Neural-Network/README.md

 ## Building The Project
 Please use **cmake** to compile the project.
 It would create a bunch of dynamically linkable libraries along with the main file (which is for testing purposes).

+## To Do:
+1. Identify why it is not learning.
+2. Fix the learning issue.
+3. Complete the encryption algorithm.
+4. (Possibly ) add a network visualization tool.